Recycling your old refrigerator or freezer responsibly offers a lot more than just a lower electricity bill.

 Responsible recycling ensures that over 95% of the components and materials of the discarded appliance are either recycled for beneficial uses or eliminated in an environmentally responsible way.
 Recycling also has a positive effect on your carbon footprint — Recycling just one refrigerator prevents up to 10 tons of CO2 and CO2 equivalent from entering the atmosphere.

 Removing or replacing a refrigerator or freezer with a more efficient model could save you hundreds of dollars each year in energy costs.
 A new unit could literally pay for itself in just a few years.
-Nishnabotna Valley REC offers a $25-$50 rebate to members who purchase qualifying Energy Star Rated appliances.
+Nishnabotna Valley REC also offers a $25-$50 rebate to members who purchase qualifying Energy Star Rated appliances.

 Most people think that keeping their old refrigerators and freezers saves money, but getting rid of them could save you more.
 Because of their high-energy consumption, older refrigerators cost more to run.
 The more old refrigerators in operation, the more energy Nishnabotna Valley REC must generate.
 High demand for energy means higher costs for everyone.
 When purchasing a new appliance, please look for the Energy Star Rated logo on the appliance.